+(6)

+Conclude data processing agreements

+When an organisation (a controller) engages a third party for the provision of services (such as hosting or payroll services), such third party may process personal data as a processor, on behalf of the controller.
+In that event, the GDPR requires this organisation to make written arrangements with the processor it engages for the processing of its personal data.

+Determine data retention periods

+3

 Personal data should generally only be retained for as long as necessary for the purpose(s) for which the data are used.
 The actual retention period may vary based on the different categories of personal data that are processed.
-For example, the retention period for personal data of job candidates differs from (is generally shorter than) the retention period regarding personal data included in tax declarations.
-Organizations are advised to implement a data retention policy specifying a retention period for each category of personal data.
+For example, the retention period for personal data of job candidates differs from and is generally shorter than the retention period regarding personal data included in tax declarations.
+Organisations are advised to implement a data retention policy specifying a retention period for each category of personal data.

+Conduct a DPIA (where required)

+Organisations may be required to conduct a Data Protection Impact Assessment (DPIA) prior to the processing of personal data, where the processing (in particular using new technologies) is likely to result in a high risk to individuals.
+A DPIA allows organisations to identify possible privacy risks and take measures to eliminate or mitigate those risks.